Back to Blog

 Consumer Mindsets Have Changed.
 Here’s What It Means for Gyms and Studios

 The boutique fitness movement is backed by a generation of members who take a big interest in their health and fitness.
 Gen Z and Millennials are a group of consumers who are willing to pay a premium price for health-related services.
 They want connectivity, community, and an innovative approach to wellness.
-Xponential Fitness is considered one of the most innovative companies in the world according to the Fast Company.
-The brand owns different boutique fitness businesses including Purebarre, Stretchlab, Yoga Six, and Club Pilates Cyclebar.

 Founded in 2017, the company now has approximately 1,700 studios under all of its brands, and despite the pandemic, Xponential Fitness experienced growth in 2020.
-The company opened new locations is Australia, South Korea, and Saudi Arabia, with more studios in development in Germany, Spain, the Dominican Republic, and Singapore.
+The company opened new locations in Australia, South Korea, and Saudi Arabia, with more studios in development in Germany, Spain, the Dominican Republic, and Singapore.

-Xponential is just one example that illustrates how the consumer demand for community, innovation and connectivity has been fuelled to whole new levels by the pandemic.
+Xponential is just one example that illustrates how the consumer demand for community, innovation, and connectivity has been fuelled to whole new levels by the pandemic.

 7 Gym Membership Statistics to Boost Your Membership Retention

 To many people, the gym is about more than exercise.
 And while the experience may now be mostly online, this has never been more true.
 It’s where people connect, socialize, and work toward their goals.
-If you’ve ever wondered what people do most at the gym or the odds that a gym member makes it past the six-month mark, we take a look at 10 gym membership statistics and trends so you can discover more about your members, increase engagement and boost retention.
+If you’ve ever wondered what people do most at the gym or the odds that a gym member makes it past the six-month mark, we take a look at 10 gym membership statistics and trends so you can discover more about your members, increase engagement, and boost retention.

 1. A Successful Onboarding Strategy is Crucial for Retention

 Just a 5% increase in customer retention can increase company revenue by 25-95%.
-What many might not realize is that your retention strategy starts the moment a new member signs up: there are studies to prove that if your members are correctly onboarded, they are likely to stay loyal for longer.
+What many might not realize is that your retention strategy starts the moment a new member signs up.
+There are studies to prove that if your members are correctly onboarded, they are likely to stay loyal for longer.
 In his landmark study, fitness industry retention and acquisition expert Dr. Paul Bedford found that 87% of members onboarded correctly still remained active after 6 months.

 2. Group Workouts Help Keep New Members Motivated